junegunn/fzf/README.md

 fzf works on [Cygwin](http://www.cygwin.com/) and [MSYS2](http://sourceforge.net/projects/msys2/).
-You may need to use `--black` option in MSYS2 to avoid rendering issues.
+You may need to use `--black` option on MSYS2 to avoid rendering issues.

 License